Alexander Olson, Ph.D.

 My Role in the Honors College

 I teach Honors 251: Citizen and Self and other interdisciplinary courses.
-I also advise capstone projects.
+I also advise capstone projects and teach History 622: Borderlands and U.S. West.

-After attending the Seattle Public Schools, I completed my undergraduate work from Stanford University, where I won the James Birdsall Weter prize for best honors thesis in history.
-I later received an M.A. in history from University of Washington, taught Native American history at Shoreline Community College, and went on to receive my Ph.D. in American Culture from the University of Michigan in 2013.
+After attending Seattle Public Schools, I received my B.A. with honors from Stanford University, where I won the James Birdsall Weter prize for best thesis in the History Department.
+I later received an M.A. in History from University of Washington, taught Native American history at Shoreline Community College, and went on to receive my Ph.D. in American Culture from the University of Michigan in 2013.

-I am interested in the cultural, intellectual, and social history of the United States as well as broader theoretical questions about how knowledge is created, legitimized, and connected to specific places and spaces.
+I am interested in the cultural, intellectual, and social history of the North American West as well as broader theoretical questions about how knowledge is created, legitimized, and connected to specific places and spaces.
 My current manuscript examines the struggle for democratic education in California among labor groups, public intellectuals, and education reformers in the late nineteenth and early twentieth centuries.
-I am also interested in the relationship between history, heritage, and race.
+I am also co-authoring a textbook, American Studies: A User's Guide, with Philip J. Deloria for University of California Press.
 I have published in Western Historical Quarterly, Southwest Review, Pacific Northwest Quarterly, and Boom.
 One of my articles won the Bert Fireman Award from the Western History Association in 2009, and I was recognized with the K. Patricia Cross Future Leaders Award from the Association of American Colleges & Universities in 2012.

 Hobbies and Interests

-I enjoy cooking, running, basketball, and curling.
-I am also a lifelong Seattle Mariners fan, a Baltimore Ravens fan by marriage, and the proud owner of a rescue dog named Doc.
-I speak Latvian (my mother was a refugee from Latvia) and am doing my best to learn Spanish.
+I enjoy cooking, running, good coffee, and curling.
+I am the proud owner of a rescue dog named Doc, and I speak Latvian.

 What Brought Me to the HC